froger-me/regen-thumbs/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Regen.
-Thumbs - regenerate Wordpress post thumbnails per post in one click!
+Thumbs - regenerate WordPress post thumbnails per post in one click!

 == Description ==

-This plugin adds a button to the Wordpress post edit screen to regenerate all the thumbnails associated to the post using ajax.
+This plugin adds a button to the WordPress post edit screen to regenerate all the thumbnails associated to the post using ajax.

 == Installation ==